-You will receive an EOB from Providence Health Plan after your claim is processed.
-An EOB is not a bill.
-An EOB explains how Providence Health Plan has processed your claim and it will assist you in determining your financial responsibility for the services shown on the EOB.
-Deductible, Copayment and Coinsurance amounts, Services or amounts not covered and general information about Providence Health Plan's processing of your claim are explained on the EOB.
+You will receive an EOB from Providence Health Plan after your claim has been processed.
+An EOB explains how Providence Health Plan processed your claim, and will assist you in paying the appropriate member responsibility to your provider.
+Copayment or Coinsurance amounts, services or amounts not covered and general information about our processing of your claim are explained on an EOB.

-Time Frames for Processing Claims
+Timeframes for Processing Claims

 If your claim is denied under the Plan, Providence Health Plan will send an EOB to you with an explanation of the denial within 30 days after your claim is received.
-If Providence Health Plan needs additional time to process your claim for reasons beyond its control, you will be sent a notice of delay explaining those reasons within 30 days after your claim is received.
-Providence Health Plan will then complete the processing and send you an EOB within 45 days after your claim is received.
-If Providence Health Plan needs additional information from you to complete the processing of your claim, the notice of delay will describe the information needed and you will have 45 days to submit the additional information.
-Once Providence Health Plan receives the additional information, it will complete the processing of the claim within 15 days.
+If additional time is needed to process your claim for reasons beyond Providence Health Plan's control, you will be sent a notice of delay explaining those reasons within 30 days after your claim is received.
+The processing will then be completed and you will be sent an EOB within 45 days after your claim is received.
+If additional information is needed from you to complete the processing of your claim, the notice of delay will describe the information needed and you will have 45 days to submit the additional information.
+Once the additional information is received, Providence Health Plan will complete the processing of the claim within 30 days.